dopeboy/dopeboy.github.io/_posts/2020-02-22-why-im-working-on-a-startup.md

 ---
 layout: post
-title: Why I'm working on a start
+title: Why I'm working on a startup
 ---

 Recently, I sat down with my friend Tim Wu.
 He's a fellow founder who wanted to pick my brain on a couple things when out of the blue, he asked me why I'm working on a startup.